-- It is every student's responsibility to ensure that work prepared on a computer is regularly backed up and saved either onto a hard copy or a USB so work is not lost. - If your computer or printer malfunctions and you cannot print a final version of your work, you are required to submit the disk or working drafts printed during the preparation of the task. - Students are advised to: - keep at least one back up USB of work required for a HSC task - keep copies of all printed drafts made during the progress of the assignment - email your documents to and from school as an email attachment. - The printing of assignments should not be left to the last minute.
+- It is every student's responsibility to ensure that work prepared on a computer is regularly backed up and saved either onto a hard copy or a USB so work is not lost. - If your computer or printer malfunctions and you cannot print a final version of your work, you are required to submit the USB or working drafts printed during the preparation of the task.
+The library is also available to print assessment tasks at recess or lunch. - Students are advised to: - keep at least one back up USB of work required for a HSC task - o keep copies of all printed drafts made during the progress of the assignment - o email your documents to and from school as an email attachment. - The printing of assignments should not be left to the last minute.
 "Computer problems" will NOT be accepted as grounds for an appeal for an extension time.